COVID-19 Bias and Discrimination

 It is important to note that you have the option to report incidents anonymously, and every report is handled with care and trust.
 Not all reports result in a formal conduct process.

-Contact the Office of Diversity Equity, & Community Engagement (ODECE)
+Contact the Office for Diversity Equity, and Community Engagement (ODECE)

 Submit an online report to the Bias Incident Response Team